 Spain has a progressive taxation system that includes several types of taxes, including income tax, value-added tax (VAT), and capital gains tax.
 This article will provide an overview of how taxation works in Spain, including double taxation agreements, the main taxes expats need to be aware of, tax breaks, how and when to file a tax return as an expat, and tax exit procedures.

-How the Taxation System Works in Spain
+The Taxation System in Spain

 The taxation system in Spain is based on a progressive income tax system, which means that the more you earn, the higher the tax rate you will pay.
 The current tax rates for individuals are as follows: